Updated: 28 November 2021

-During a course, anyone developing even mild respiratory symptoms or other signs of Covid19 is required to inform the Centre management immediately and must leave the course for medical assessment.
+During a course, anyone developing respiratory symptoms or other signs of Covid19 is required to inform the Centre management immediately and must leave the course for medical assessment.
 This is for the safety of the course as a whole and for the wellbeing of the other students.

 If an unwell student who has left the course tests positive for Covid19 while the course is running, then all participants may be required to immediately stop the course and self-isolate at their home or another suitable location for 14days.
 This will be confirmed at the time by Regional Public Health.
 Self-isolation will NOT be possible at the Vipassana Centre.